hunterhector/VerbPhraseEllipsis/README.md

 In a recent effort we clean the data annotated by Nielsen[1].
 We convert the parser dependent annotation offset to a recent format used by Bos and Spenader [2].
 The standoff annotation is located at directory "annotations/".

-To use the data, one also need to get raw text of the BNC data (which are originally in XML format).
-We provide our code that obtain the annotation data we used, in Java and Python respectively:
+To use the data, one also need to get raw text of the BNC data (which are originally in XML format, available [here](http://ota.ox.ac.uk/desc/2554)).
+We provide our code to obtain the text, in Java and Python respectively:

 > [Python version](https://github.com/hunterhector/VerbPhraseEllipsis/blob/master/src/main/python/BNCReader.py)
 > This is slightly slower, but very easy to use, and should be